Sarah & Duck: Production

 The series is produced using computer-assisted animation techniques and the Adobe After Effects and CelAction2D packages.

 A second series began airing on 11 August 2014.

 On 17 June 2015 it was renewed for a third series which aired starting the 18 October 2016 on CBeebies.

 Broadcast

-BBC Worldwide have secured global distribution and merchandising rights for the new show and airs it to BBC Worldwide's network of channels.
+BBC Worldwide has secured global distribution and merchandising rights for the new show and airs it on BBC Worldwide's network of channels.
 On 19 August 2013, Sarah & Duck was first broadcast in the U.S. on Sprout.
-The first series of Sarah & Duck was also broadcast in Japan (NHK), Norway (NRK), Sweden (SVT), Denmark (DR), Finland (YLE), Germany (KiKa), Portugal (RTP), Iceland (RUV), the Netherlands (NPO), and the Israel (Hop!
+The first series of Sarah & Duck was also broadcast in Japan (NHK), Norway (NRK), Sweden (SVT), Denmark (DR), Finland (YLE), Germany (KiKa), Portugal (RTP), Iceland (RUV), the Netherlands (NPO), and Israel (Hop!
 Channel).
 In Canada, it is broadcast on the Family Jr. channel.
 In Australia, it is also broadcast on ABC Kids.
-On 12 February 2016, Sarah & Duck was made available in Mexico on Netflix, but left the service on 12 August 2018 without ever airing episodes made in 2017–2018.
-In 2023, the show's Licensing and Merchandise rights reverted to Karrot Entertainment, and 8 new shorts premiered on CBeebies UK.
+On 12 February 2016, Sarah & Duck was made available in Mexico on Netflix, but it was dropped from the service on 12 August 2018 without ever airing episodes made in 2017–2018.

+In August 2023, Karrot Animation reacquired the show's licensing and merchandising rights.
+However, BBC Studios remains as distributor for the property.